Glasgow Airport responds to 'suspicious cargo' on KLM flight | DW | 04.10.2019

 Emergency services are currently investigating an aircraft after alarms were raised over a 'suspicious' cargo piece.
-The KLM flight had arrived from Amsterdam and is currently cordoned off.
+Police later determined that the package was 'deemed safe.'

 A KLM aircraft from Amsterdam at Glasgow Airport was cordoned off and placed under investigation on Friday after an emergency alarm flagged a suspicious piece of cargo.

-Passengers were taken off the plane so that it could be inspected.
+Passengers were taken off the plane in question so that it could be inspected.
+Members of the public were also evacuated from parts of the terminal building.

 Police, paramedics and fire crews were at the scene.
 Pictures from the airport showed several emergency vehicles gathered near the runway as well as around 20 firefighters.